-A Person is seen in Ayurveda as a unique individual made up of five primary elements.
+In Ayurveda an individual person is seen as made up of five primary elements.

-These elements are ether (space), air, fire, water, and earth.
+These elements are water, air, fire, ether (space), and earth.

-Just as in nature, we too have these five elements in us.
+Like nature, we also possess these five elements in us.
 When there is an imbalance of these elements in nature, it influences our life.
-The foods we eat and the weather are just two examples of the influence of these elements.
+The climate we enjoy and food, water we took are just examples of these elements influences.
 As a composite of these five primary elements, certain elements have an ability to combine to create various physiological functions.
 The elements combine with Ether and Air in dominance to form what is known in Ayurveda as Vata Dosha.
-Vata governs the principle of movement and therefore can be seen as the force which directs nerve impulses, circulation, respiration, and elimination etc. The elements with Fire and Water in dominance combine to form the Pitta Dosha.
-The Pitta Dosha is responsible for the process of transformation or metabolism.
+The movement principle is governs by Vata, through force it directs nerve impulses, circulation, respiration, and elimination etc. Pitra Dosha is originate when food and water is combined domencially.
+The reason behind the process of transformation or metabolism is because of Pitra Dosha.
 The transformation of foods into nutrients that our bodies can assimilate is an example of a Pitta function.
-Pitta is also responsible for metabolism in the organ and tissue systems as well as cellular metabolism.
+Also it is only Pitta that is responsible for cellular metabolism, metabolism in the organ and tissue systems.

-Finally, it is predominantly the water and earth elements which combine to form the Kapha Dosha.
-Kapha is responsible for growth, adding structure unit by unit.
+Finally, Kapha Dosha is the result of water and earth elements combination.
+The reason behind for growth, adding structure unit by unit is Kapha.
 It also offers protection.
 For example, in form of a cerebral-spinal fluid, which protects the brain and spinal column.
 The mucous lining of the stomach is another example of the function of Kapha Dosha protecting the tissues.

 Shatkarma & Kriya – Cleansing/ techniques